Frameless Sliding Doors · Melbourne

 Are sliding shower screens harder to clean than hinged screens?

 Sliding shower screens have more hardware than a simple hinged screen, including tracks, guides or rollers depending on the system.
-They are still practical for everyday use, but hinged screens can sometimes be easier to clean because there is no glass overlap or sliding track.
+That means there are a few more areas to wipe down during cleaning.

-Can I get a sliding shower screen in black, brass or gun metal?
+Can I get a sliding shower screen in black, brass or gunmetal?

-To help prepare a quote, please email:
+To help prepare a quote, please send:

-• Photos of the bathroom
+• photos of the bathroom or shower area

-• A sketch, plan or approximate measurements
+• a sketch, plan or approximate measurements

 Shower Screen Quotes